Consistent123: One Image to Highly Consistent 3D Asset Using Case-Aware Diffusion Priors: Introduction

 The experienced 3D artists can craft intricate 3D models from images, however, this demands hundreds of hours of manual effort.
 In this study, we aim to efficiently generate highly consistent 3D model from a single image.
 This endeavor promises to furnish a potent adjunct for 3D creation and offers a swift means of procuring 3D objects for virtual three-dimensional environments construction.

 Despite decades of extensive research efforts ~\citep{mescheder2019occupancy, park2019deepsdf, wang2018pixel2mesh,hanocka2020point2mesh, nerf}, the task of reconstructing 3D structure and texture from a single viewpoint remains inherently challenging due to its ill-posed nature.
-To address this challenge, one category of approaches relies on costly 3D annotations obtained through CAD software or tailored domain-specific prior knowledge ~\citep{rodin,zhang2023closet}, e.g. human and clothing templates, which contribute to consistent results while also limiting applicability to arbitrary objects.
+To address this challenge, one category of approaches relies on costly 3D annotations obtained through CAD software or tailored domain-specific prior knowledge ~\citep{rich,zhang2023closet}, e.g. human and clothing templates, which contribute to consistent results while also limiting applicability to arbitrary objects.
 Another cue harnesses the generalization ability of 2D generation models like CLIP ~\citep{clip} and Stable Diffusion ~\citep{sd}.
 However, ~\cite{realfusion} and ~\cite{makeit3d} suffer from severe multi-face issue, that is, the face appears at many views of the 3D model.
-With 3D structure prior, ~\cite{zero1to3} and ~\cite{magic123} avoid the multi-face issue, but struggle to obtain consistent reconstruction.
+With 3D structure prior, ~\cite{zero1to3} and ~\cite{magic123} can stably recover the 3D structure of an object, but struggle to obtain highly consistent reconstruction.
 All these methods do not take into account the unique characteristics of object, and utilize fixed strategy for different cases.
 These case-agnostic approaches face difficulty in adapting optimization strategies to arbitrary objects.

 However, our objective is to establish a versatile approach applicable to a broad spectrum of objects, endowed with the capability to dynamically adapt guidance strategy according to the extent of reconstruction progress.
 To achieve this aim, we draw attention to two pivotal \textbf{observations}: \textbf{(1)} Across various objects, a case-aware optimization phase, driven solely by 3D structural prior in the early stage, ensures the fidelity and consistency of the eventual reconstruction. \textbf{(2)} During the reconstruction process, the initial focus lies on capturing the object's overall structure, followed by the meticulous refinement of geometric shape and texture details, as illustrated in Fig~\ref{observation}.